M-DAQ-Global/trc-md-starter-examples/Readme.md

-## trc-market-data-client-sdk:1.0.0
+## trc-market-data-client-sdk:1.0.1 Sample Application

-This sdk will provide streaming connectivity with mdaq trc market data.
+This is a sample application of using trc-market-data-client-sdk:1.0.2

 ### Dependencies

 1. java 11 sdk
-2. trc-market-data-client-sdk:1.0.0
+2. trc-market-data-client-sdk:1.0.2
 3. com.opencsv:opencsv:5.1

 ### Subscribing to fx market data